How to Wash Jeans

 How to Dry Jeans

-The best drying method if you want to maintain and prolong the wear of your jeans, is to lay flat or hang to dry.
+The best drying method if you want to maintain and prolong the wear of your jeans, is to dry flat or hang to dry (line dry.)
 This will help you to avoid damaging the fibers or shrinking your jeans.
+Let our guide on how to dry clothes without a dryer help you.

 You can also use the dryer to dry your jeans, just be sure to adjust the settings to air dry or tumble dry low first.
 You should also remove your jeans from the dryer while they are still slightly damp to avoid overheating and shrinking your denim.